seeren/database/README.md

 ## Layer Usage
 #### `Seeren\Dal\DalInterface`
 The layer handle database connection.
-You can use setLayer for provide PDO object of use the User class and the open  operation
+You can use setLayer for provide PDO object or use the User class and the open  operation
 ```php
 $layer = new MySqlDal;
 $user->open($layer);